Caroline Flack defends fiance Andrew Brady

 The engagement has received mixed reactions - with some people accusing Andrew of being "fame hungry".

-Caroline responded to some of the criticism on Twitter, saying her fiancé is "lovely" to her and to "let it be".
+Caroline responded to some of the criticism on Twitter, saying her fiance is "lovely" to her and to "let it be".

 The 38-year-old has spent the last few years matchmaking on Love Island, but it's now her turn to "couple up".